Exercise 9. Localised melanoma: modelling cause-specific mortality using Cox regression

 : 14.78 (from the output above)

 The three test statistics are very similar.
 We would expect each of these test statistics to be similar since they each test the same null hypothesis that survival is independent of calendar period.
-The null hypothesis in each case is that survival depends on calendar period in such a way that the hazard ratio between the two periods is constant over follow-up time (i.e. proportional hazards).
+The null hypothesis in each case is that survival is not associated with calendar period.

 (c)